The Ultimate Revolut Review: Safety, Card, App, Fees and Monito's 2023 Verdict

 Revolut's Fees and Exchange Rates

-Revolut’s exchange rates are based on the mid-market exchange rate, which beats the exchange rate offered by other providers by around 3% to 5%.
+Revolut's exchange rates are based on the Revolut rate, which is close to the mid-market exchange rate, beating rates offered by some other providers by around 3% to 5%.

 For a few less liquid currencies like MXN, THB, and UAH, Revolut offers the best rate it can and applies a 1% markup on the exchange rate.